stripe/stripe-dotnet/readme.md

 ![Stripe](https://stripe.com/img/navigation/logo.png?2)

+We are aware of issues relating to UWP and Xamarin.
+Both are being worked on now and will be fixed asap.

 **Release: 6.0.0**
 Stripe.net now supports .NET 4.5+ and is a portable class library.
 UWP, .NET Core, Windows 8, WindowsPhone 8.0+, and Xamarin are now supported.